 81. A jurisdiction choosing a Direct Emissions Approach will still in most cases leave the administration of the carbon tax to the tax authority in charge of administering other kinds of taxes in its territory.
 However, the environmental agency will oversee the actual monitoring and verification of emissions from the facility and report this information to the tax authority.
 This establishes a different institutional relationship between agencies.
-It requires agencies such as the tax authority, Ministry of Finance and Ministry of the Environment among others to establish a permanent dialogue44.
+It requires agencies such as the tax authority, Ministry of Finance and Ministry of the Environment among others to establish a permanent dialogue39.
 Although this may be initially difficult and many conflicts may arise, particularly in the initial phase, ultimately it will benefit all institutions since there will be a better understanding of the objectives and of the carbon tax design.
+Furthermore, the different Agencies will understand the restrictions and commitments of the other institutions involved.